 To Make Chole

-• Soak dried chickpeas overnight in 4 cups water.
-In the morning drain the water, and then rinse the chickpeas.
+• Soak 2 cups dried chickpeas overnight in 4 cups water.
+In the morning drain the water and then rinse the chickpeas.

-Transfer the chickpeas to a pressure cooker and then add the whole spices- green cardamom, black peppercorn, bay leaves and cinnamon stick.
+Transfer the chickpeas to a pressure cooker (or instant pot or an open pot) and then add the whole spices- 5-6 green cardamom, 4-5 black peppercorn, 2 bay leaves and 2-inch cinnamon stick.

-Also add black tea bags, water (around 4 to 5 cups) and salt.
+Also add 2 black tea bags, water (around 4 to 5 cups) and 1 teaspoon salt.
 Please note: the tea bags are for giving the chole a dark color.
 They do not impart any taste to the final product.
+You may skip it.

-• Add the pureed tomatoes and mix.
-Cover and cook the tomatoes for 15 minutes on medium heat, stir once or twice in between.
+• Add 2 & ½ cups pureed tomatoes (from 4 medium tomatoes)and mix.
+Cover and cook the tomatoes for around 15 minutes on medium heat, stir once or twice in between.
 This step is important, so do not rush cooking the tomatoes.

-• Once the tomatoes are cooked, add the chole masala, red chili powder, paprika powder, cumin powder and more salt.
+• Once the tomatoes are cooked, add 3 teaspoons chole masala, ½ teaspoon red chili powder, ½ teaspoon paprika powder, ¾ teaspoon cumin powder and remaining ½ teaspoon salt.
 Mix and cook the spices for 1 minute.

 • Add the cooked chickpeas into the pan and stir.
 Cover and let the curry simmer for around 30 minutes on low-medium heat.
 Again, don't rush the step for best tasting chole.
 The curry will thicken considerably and that's what we want for the chaat.